01 October 2024

 Troll Fest

 What if you did School of Rock, but everyone was a fantasy monster?
 Well, nearly everyone.
 Some are fantasy people too.
-Manage your rock band, hold concers and arrange light shows in this Bruno Faidutti game.
+Manage your rock band, hold concerts and arrange light shows in this Bruno Faidutti game.
 Players will be collecting cards so their performance is in perfect shape for the festival at the end of the game.

 Creature Feature